DeclanHoare/shelltris/README.md

 * No high score support.
 * Timing loops are highly sensitive to changes in CPU performance (a problem that is basically unavoidable, unfortunately).
-* In spite of attempts to calibrate the timers, there is still more variation from machine to machine than I would like.
+* In spite of attempts to calibrate the timers, there is still variation from machine to machine.
 * The script must execute itself several times with different flags to do calibration.
-This means that the path to the script must be hard-coded within the script itself.
+This means that the path to the script is hard-coded within the script itself.
 It is currently hard-coded to assume the script is in the current directory.
-* This has not been tested except in Mac OS X.  While it should work in other OSes, I make no guarantees.
+* The game doesn't work on certain systems, though what causes this is unclear (it works on Debian and Ubuntu, but not Arch, and changing to an older version of Bash changes nothing).
+* Clearing rows doesn't seem to work if the screen is too big.
+Although I'm not sure if this is related to the previous issue.

 ##PERFORMANCE:

-For maximum performance on slower machines, I recommend using Mac OS X v10.5 over previous versions.
-Terminal 2.0 seems to be dramatically faster than previous versions (on the same hardware) for every drawing test I've tried.
+For maximum performance on slower machines, it is recommended to use Mac OS X v10.5 over previous versions.
+Terminal 2.0 seems to be dramatically faster than previous versions (on the same hardware) for every drawing test.
 Your mileage may vary.